QuentinRa/blog.quentinra.dev/tools/git/tools/actions.md

 ## Action : CodeQL

-Allow you to analyse your code, here is my file for a java project that would be stored at ``.github/workflows/codeql-analysis.yml``.
+Allow you to analyze your code, here is my file for a java project that would be stored at ``.github/workflows/codeql-analysis.yml``.
-Github generates most of the file.
+Github generates most of content of the file.

 ```yaml
 # For most projects, this workflow file will not need changing; you simply need